argoproj/argo-cd/docs/user-guide/private-repositories.md

 You can also manage SSH known hosts entries in a declarative, self-managed ArgoCD setup.
 All SSH public host keys are stored in the ConfigMap object `argocd-ssh-known-hosts-cm`.

-Managing SSH public host keys via the web UI is currently not possible.
+Managing SSH public host keys via the web UI is currently not possible, but will be introduced with **v1.3**

 > Before v1.2